Outsourced accounting is getting a lot of buzz these days.

 What is outsourced accounting?

-In a nutshell, outsourced accounting is a complete monthly accounting service for businesses that don’t want to handle all their accounting functions in-house.
-In other words, it’s a package of accounting services — typically including things like bookkeeping, payroll, A/P and A/R management, and financial reporting preparation — which is designed to replace the work that would traditionally be done by employees or staff.
+In a nutshell, outsourced accounting is a complete monthly accounting service for businesses that don’t want to handle all their own accounting functions in-house.
+In other words, it’s a package of accounting services — typically including things like bookkeeping, payroll, financial reporting, and tax services — that’s designed to replace the work traditionally done by employees or staff.

 How outsourced accounting works

-On a practical level, outsourced accounting has two main ingredients: 1) a cloud-based accounting system (such as QuickBooks Online or Xero), and 2) an accountant or firm that logs in, completes their work online, and oversees your accounting system.
+On a practical level, outsourced accounting has two main ingredients: 1) a cloud-based accounting system (such as QuickBooks Online, Xero, or FreshBooks); and 2) an outside accountant or firm that logs in on a regular basis, completes your accounting work online, and manages the overall system.

-If you already have a cloud accounting system in place (and you set it up correctly), you’re half way there.
-If you don’t, you’ll need to weigh the pros and cons of switching because a cloud-based system is required for the type of full-service outsourced accounting we’re talking about here.
+If you already have a cloud accounting system in place, congratulations — you’re half way there.
+If you don’t, you’ll need to weigh the pros and cons of switching because a cloud-based system is essentially required for the type of full-service outsourced accounting we’re talking about here.

-Just because outsourcing is now a hundred times easier for small businesses (thanks to the cloud), that doesn’t mean it’s the right strategy for every situation.
-For example, if you have enough day-to-day work to keep a full-time employee busy, or complex workflows that would be difficult for an outside accountant to understand, then outsourcing isn’t going to be a good fit for you.
+Just because outsourced accounting is now possible for small businesses (thanks primarily to the cloud), that doesn’t mean it’s the right strategy for every situation.
+For example, if you have enough day-to-day work to keep a full-time employee busy, or complex workflows that would be difficult for an outside accountant to understand, or you’re not comfortable collaborating online, then outsourcing isn’t going to be a good fit for you.

-However, if you have a small to midsize business with the right characteristics, outsourcing might be a viable option.
+However, if you have a business with the right characteristics, outsourcing might be a great option.
 In our opinion, the ideal scenarios for outsourced accounting include the following:

-Your overall accounting needs are relatively straightforward — no fancy systems or complex transactions.
+Businesses with relatively straightforward accounting needs — no fancy systems or complex transactions.

-You need a higher level of expertise — like Controller or CFO services — on a part-time basis.
+Businesses that need a higher level of expertise — like Controller or CFO services — on a fractional basis.

-In our opinion, there’s no such thing as 100% outsourced accounting.
-That’s an unrealistic idea because most businesses need to handle certain front-end accounting functions themselves — including things like processing sales, invoicing customers, and purchasing from suppliers.
+In our experience, there’s no such thing as “100% outsourced accounting.”
+That’s an unrealistic picture because, in reality, most businesses need to handle certain front-end accounting functions themselves — including things like billing customers, processing payments, paying vendors, and purchasing from suppliers.

-However, those types of tasks are generally non-technical in nature and can easily be done by non-accounting staff or business owners themselves.
-After all, you don’t need an accounting degree to enter sales orders or purchase more peanuts and honey for your peanut-butter-making machines.
+However, those types of tasks tend to be non-technical in nature and can usually be done by non-accounting staff or business owners themselves.
+After all, you don’t need an accounting degree to enter sales orders or purchase more organic peanuts and honey for your peanut-butter-making machines.